Musheerabad Assembly constituency

 Musheerabad Assembly constituency is a constituency of Telangana Legislative Assembly, India.
-It is one of 15 constituencies in Capital city of Hyderabad.
+It is one of the fifteen constituencies in the capital city of Hyderabad.
 It is part of Secunderabad Lok Sabha constituency.

 Dr. K. Laxman, president of Bharatiya Janata Party unit of Telangana has represented the constituency twice.
+Muta Gopal won the 2023 election.

 Extent of the constituency

 The Assembly Constituency presently comprises the following neighbourhoods:

 Members of Legislative Assembly

 Members of Legislative State Assembly, who represented Musheerabad.